What We Fund

 Gatherings for Researchers, Developers, and Educators

-The Scratch Conference is an event for educators, developers, and researchers to explore the creative ways people are programming and learning with Scratch.
-At the conference, people from the global Scratch community meet in person to share ideas, discuss strategies, and participate in hands-on Scratch workshops.
+The Scratch Conference is an event for educators, developers, and researchers to explore the myriad ways people are creating and learning with Scratch.
+At Scratch Conferences, people from the global Scratch community meet in person to share ideas, discuss strategies, and participate in hands-on Scratch workshops.